safesoftware/FMETraining/ServerAdmin5Customization/Exercise2_WorkspaceVersioning.md

 ![](./Images/5.221.Ex2.ViewWorkspaceVersions.png)

-Lets download this workspace and open it in FME Desktop.
-In the dialog below click on the *Download* icon next to the workspace you wish to download.
+Let's download this workspace and open it in FME Desktop.
+In the dialog below click on the *Download* icon next to the workspace, you wish to download.
 In this example that is *VersionControlTest.fmw & Version 0.1 - Initial Workspace*.
 Remember where you saved the workspace if you selected another location then the default one.

 ![](./Images/5.222.Ex2.DownloadVersionWorksapce.png)

 <br>**7) Edit workspace and republish same workspace**

-Next we want to make a small edit to the workspace and republish it to FME Server.
-We will then visit the Web UI and Version the workspace there after have successfully tested that it works.
+Next, we want to make a small edit to the workspace and republish it to FME Server.
+We will then visit the Web UI and Version the workspace thereafter have successfully tested that it works.

-Lets open the workspace that we downloaded in step 6.
+Open the workspace that we downloaded in step 6.
 The default download location is **C:\Users\Administrator\Downloads** and the workspace should called *VersionControlTest.fmw*

 With the workspace open in FME Workbench, add a *Logger* to the *Creator* transformer.

 ![](./Images/5.223.Ex2.SimpleWorkspaceUpdate.png)

 Save the workspace and Run the workspace.
-Next lets publish it to FME Server.
+Next, let's publish it to FME Server.

 This time, **DO NOT** use the commit button on the publish wizard.
-We will commit the workspace using the Web UI in the next step.
+You will get a warning that the workspace already exists in the repository, this is ok since we have version control enabled.
+Click Yes to overwrite the workspace, we will commit the workspace using the Web UI in the next step.

 ![](./Images/5.224.Ex2.PublishtoFMEServer2.png)

-<br>**8) Version the Workspace using FME Server Web UI**
+**8) Version the Workspace using FME Server Web UI**

 We've published the workspace and our colleague has confirmed the workspace runs.
 Now we will create a new version for the workspace using the Web UI.

 Log into FME Server Web UI with the *admin* user.

-Lets review the Version History again for the workspace.
+Review the Version History again for the workspace.
 Click on *Repositories* in the left menu and navigate to the **Version Test** repository, and finally, click on the repository name to view the contents.

 There should be one workspace called **VersionControlTest.fmw**.

 ![](./Images/5.225.Ex2.Workspace.png)

-Next select the workspace and click the Commit button.
+Next, select the workspace and click the Commit button.

 This will open the *Commit Item* dialog.
 Enter a commit comment and click the **Commit** button.